Study of Brain Function

 Our work is in collaboration with

-• The MIND Institute, Albuquerque, NM
+• The Mind Research Network, Albuquerque, NM

 • Hartford Hospital, Hartford, CT